GMX9/gmx-cookie-consent/README.md

 if(cookie_consent.getStatus() == true){
-   // Consent Given, load all tracking
+   // Consent Given, load all tracking below

 }else{
-   // Consent Denied
+   // Consent Denied, you can't track the user

 }
 </script>